squinkylabs/SqHarmony/docs/more-on-harmony.md

 ## more info

 There is a ton of information on line and in books on this stuff.
-Even the wikipedia articles are much better and more detailed than what you are reading now.
+Even the Wikipedia articles are much better and more detailed than what you are reading now.

 Here are some Wikipedia articles: